Norbury Park

-Norbury Park is a swathe of mixed wooded and agricultural land associated with its Georgian manor house near Leatherhead and Dorking, Surrey, which appears in the Domesday Book of 1086.
-It occupies mostly prominent land reaching into a bend in the Mole in the parish of Mickleham.
+Norbury Park is an area of mixed wooded and agricultural land surrounding a privately owned Georgian manor house near Leatherhead and Dorking, Surrey.
+On the west bank of the River Mole, it is close to the village of Mickleham.

 The park is Grade II listed on the Register of Historic Parks and Gardens.
 It is part of the Mole Gap to Reigate Escarpment Special Area of Conservation and a Site of Special Scientific Interest.

 History

 A small Bronze Age hoard consisting of two palstave axes and a scabbard chape dating from around 1150-1000 BC was discovered in 2003 in woodland on the western side of the park.
 The park also contains, at Druids Grove marked on Ordnance Survey maps, an important grove of yew trees apocryphally used by Druids for rituals and ceremony.
 They are some of the oldest trees of Great Britain.

 The manor was also known as Northbury for some time.

 The estate is not named in Domesday Book, however there are two entries for Mickleham and it is thought that the second of these relates to Norbury Park.
 In 1086, the land was held by Oswald as mesne lord to the tenant-in-chief, Richard son of Gilbert.
 It included five ploughlands, 1 acre of meadow and rendered £6 per year.
 The estate was one of several local manors comprising the Honour of Clare that had been created for Richard fitz Gilbert by William I as a reward for his support during the Norman Conquest.
 Oswald, the lesser tenant, was a 'conforming Saxon', who had held the land during the reign of Edward the Confessor.